hasanhameed07/rtl-generator/README.md

  * outputFile: string (optional)
  * rtlParentClass: string (default: .rtl)
  * returnOutputOnly: boolean (default: false) // do not write to any file instead return the output
+ * folderPath: string (optional; if provided, all the css and scss within the folder path will be converted)

 ## Examples